Hydra-Chain/hydragon-assets/staking-integration-guide.md

 #### Withdrawable

-And after the waiting period passed the amount should be available for withdraw, <br>
+After the waiting period passed the amount should be available for withdrawal, <br>
 user can check with this function:

 ```solidity